 stderr, so the second set of lines patches it to do so, and sets the log leve.

 With this workaround, the worst pain of having long running Jupyter notebooks is gone.
-That said, aat Saturn we generally recommend making use of better hardware (GPUs) or parallelization (Dask) to avoid having to wait 10 hours for your notebook to run.
+That said, at Saturn Cloud, we generally recommend making use of better hardware (GPUs) or parallelization (dask) to avoid having to wait 10 hours for your notebook to run.
 However, if your problem isn’t parallelizable - this is a reasonable workaround.
 However if you don’t know how to parallelize it but wish you did, you should talk to us!
 We’re really good at it!

 - Most Data Science Platforms are a Bad Idea

 - Top 10 Data Science Platforms And Their Customer Reviews 2022

 - PDF Saturn Cloud vs Amazon Sagemaker